California Second Mortgage Lenders

 The Mortgage Bankers Association reports a significant increase in 2nd mortgage applications, as many consumers are refinancing credit lines and revolving debts into fixed rate loans.

-Low Mortgage Rates in California
+Attractive Mortgage Rates in California?

 California borrowers continue to finance new pools and other home improvements with second mortgages and credit lines.